What is Safeguarding?

 From 1 July 2015 all schools are subject to a duty under section 26 of the Counter-Terrorism and Security Act 2015, in the exercise of their functions, to have “due regard to the need to prevent people from being drawn into terrorism”.
 This duty is known as the Prevent Duty for Schools.

 At St. Michael’s, we build pupils’ resilience to radicalisation by promoting fundamental British values and enabling our pupils to challenge extremist views.
 Where appropriate we will discuss our response to terrorist incidents, without unduly upsetting our young pupils.

 We focus on the kindness and courage of those helping victims and look to see how our children can be helpful and good citizens in the face of adversity.

 The statutory guidance refers to the importance of Prevent awareness training to equip staff to identify children at risk of being drawn into terrorism and to challenge extremist ideas.

-All staff completed online ‘Prevent’ training in the summer term 2021 and are scheduled to refresh with face to face training in Summer 2022.
-This will be delivered by Safe Haven Consulting Ltd.
+All staff completed face-to-face ‘Prevent’ training in the summer term 2022 and are scheduled to refresh with online training in Summer 2023.
+This was delivered by Safe Haven Consulting Ltd.

 Safeguarding Leaflet for Families and Visitors 2022-2023